Server Room Raised Access Floors

 The raised access floors installed by Server Room Environments are designed to meet the above requirements in the most cost-effective manner.
 Our server room raised floors are also designed to be flexible to meet future needs for reconfiguration in terms of power, cooling, network cabling and server cabinet additions or redeployments.

 The most commonly used raised access floor in a server room or datacentre is based on standard floor tiles (graded from extra heavy to light usage) and metal pedestals.
 The floor tiles used are generally made form a mixture of high-density particle board with a galvanised steel casing and vinyl wrap.
-The pedestals themselves are at a fixed height and are normally fixed to concrete base.
+The pedestals themselves are at a fixed height and are normally fixed to a concrete base.
 Other aspects to take into consideration include steps onto the raised access floor, barriers, floor loadings and the use of plinths for heavy loads.

 As well as new raised access floors, Server Room Environments can also supply replacement floor tiles and provide a full computer-room cleaning service and floor tile refurbishment.
 As part of our raised access floor range we can also supply blanking panels, ventilation panels, grommets and containment.
 It is also an important factor that the server room flooring is anti-static.